GlodoUK/odoo-devenv/README.md

 ## Editor/IDE Setup
   * Use any editor you like, as long as it has support for [editorconfig](https://editorconfig.org/)

-## General Dockery-odoo Development Tips
+## General Dockery-Odoo Development Tips
   * Edit your code on your desktop using any editor of your choice.
 Code should hot reload.
   * With the web debugger enabled (which it is by default) any exceptions that occur will result in a clickable link in the Odoo logs.